contiv/vpp/docs/dev-guide/SERVICES.md

 #### Skeleton

-The [Service Plugin Skeleton][service-plugin-skeleton] implements the [Ligato plugin API][plugin-intf], which makes it pluggable with the Ligato CN-Infra framework.
+The [Service Plugin Skeleton][service-plugin-skeleton] implements the [Ligato plugin API][cn-infra], which makes it pluggable with the Ligato CN-Infra framework.

 Inside the Service Plugin's `Init()` method both Processor and NAT44 Renderer